 This project was originally planned as a High Occupancy Vehicle (HOV) connector into the SR-91 HOV lane.
-With the implementation of the 91 Express Lanes, the project will need to carefully coordinate the traffic operations and tolling policies that will result with the convergence of the SR-241 Toll Road, the OCTA 91 Express Lanes, and the RCTC 91 Express Lanes.
-The project will follow the SR-91 CIP in its implementation and will need to be designed accordingly.
+With the implementation of the 91 Express Lanes, the project will need to carefully coordinate the traffic operations and tolling policies that will result with the convergence of the SR-241 Toll Road, the existing OCTA 91 Express Lanes, and the proposed extension of the 91 Express Lanes by RCTC.
+The project will follow the SR-91 CIP (Project #1) in its implementation and will need to be designed accordingly.
 Continuous operations of the 91 Express Lanes will be a key consideration for this project.
-The preliminary analysis calls for the SR-91 center median to be widened to the south to make room for a two lane (one in each direction) direct connector and associated Express Auxiliary Lanes in each direction.
+The preliminary analysis calls for the SR-91 center median to be widened to the south to make room for a two lane (one in each direction) direct connector and associated Express Auxilliary Lanes in each direction.
 The project would tie into the SR-91 CIP improvements at Coal Canyon.
-Coordination will be conducted with local agencies to ensure the project avoids impacts to planned bicycle and trail connections on Gypsum Canyon Road per City of Anaheim General Plan and OCTA Commuter Bikeways Strategic Plan.

-The project will provide connectivity from the 91 Express Lanes and the SR-241 Toll Road.
-The project improves access to SR-241 and South County for traffic that does not currently utilize the 91 Express Lanes.
+The project will provide connectivity from the 91 Express Lanes and the SR-241 Eastern Transportation Corridor System.
+The project improves access to SR-241 and South County for traffic that does not currently utilize the 91 Express Lanes, which also improves WB SR-91 by eliminating the need for HOV and Express Lane users to weave across four general purpose lanes to use the existing SB SR-241 connector.
+It will help alleviate congestion through the corridor by allowing SR-241 and 91 Express Lanes users to bypass the existing 241/91 general purpose connectors.

 Preliminary engineering concepts for a SR-241/91 Express Lanes direct connector have been developed by The Foothill/Eastern Transportation Corridor Agency (TCA) and Caltrans.
 The 91 Express Lanes Extension and SR-241 Connector Feasibility Study was completed in March 2009 and was initiated to evaluate the various alternatives.
 A Project Study Report was initiated in January 2011 and was completed by January 2012.
-The Draft Project Report and Draft Environmental Document were completed in late-2016, and the Final Project Report and Environmental Document is anticipated to be completed in 2018.
-Final Engineering has been deferred until the Environmental Document is certified and is anticipated to be completed in 2019.
+The Draft Project Report and Draft Environmental Document were completed in late- 2016, and the Final Project Report and Environmental Document is anticipated to be completed in late-2017.
+Final Engineering is underway and anticipated to be completed in mid-2018.